afragen/add-custom-header-images/readme.txt

 2. Upload `add-custom-header-images` directory to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to `Appearance > Header` or `Customize > Header Image` and select `Randomize` from the Default Images section.

-## Attribution

-Thanks to Andrijana Nikolic at [Web Hosting Geeks](http://webhostinggeeks.com) for translation help.

 ## Changelog